digininja/CeWL/README.md

 CeWL also has an associated command line app, FAB (Files Already Bagged) which uses the same meta data extraction techniques to create author/creator lists from already downloaded.

 Homepage: <https://digi.ninja/projects/cewl.php>

 GitHub: <https://github.com/digininja/CeWL>

 ## Change Log

 ### Version 5.4.7

-* Added the `--allowed parameter` to limit crawling to URLs matching the passed RegEx
+* Added the `--allowed parameter` to limit crawling to URLs matching the passed RegEx.
+Work done by [5p1n](https://github.com/5p1n/).

 ### Version 5.4.6

-* Added the `--lowercase` parameter to convert all letters to lower case
+* Added the `--lowercase` parameter to convert all letters to lower case.
-* Added the `--convert-umlauts` parameter to convert Latin-1 umlauts (e.g. "ä" to "ae", "ö" to "oe", etc.)
+* Added the `--convert-umlauts` parameter to convert Latin-1 umlauts (e.g. "ä" to "ae", "ö" to "oe", etc.).

 ### Version 5.4.3

-* Added the `--with-number` parameter to make words include letters and numbers
+* Added the `--with-number` parameter to make words include letters and numbers.

 ### Version 5.4.2